 It is also well-known that the classical Mercer kernel is always a reproducing kernel of some separable RKHS and the Mercer representation of this RKHS guarantees the isometrical isomorphism onto the standard $2$-norm space of countable sequences (see the Mercer representation theorem of RKHSs in \cite[Theorem~10.29]{Wendland2005} and \cite[Theorem~4.51]{SteinwartChristmann2008}).
 This leads us to generalize the Mercer kernel to develop the reproducing kernel of RKBSs.
 To be more precise, the generalized Mercer kernels are the sums of countable symmetric or nonsymmetric expansion terms such as

-given in Definition~\ref{d:GMK} such that we can extend the Mercer representations of the separable RKHSs to the infinite dimensional RKBSs in Sections~\ref{s:p-RKBS} and~\ref{s:1-RKBS}.
+given in Definition~\ref{d:GMK}.
+Hence, we extend the Mercer representations of the separable RKHSs to the infinite dimensional RKBSs in Sections~\ref{s:p-RKBS} and~\ref{s:1-RKBS}.

 Chapter~\ref{char-GMK} primarily focuses on the construction of the $p$-norm RKBSs induced by the generalized Mercer kernels.
 These $p$-norm RKBSs are infinite dimensional.
-With the additional conditions, the generalized Mercer kernels can become the reproducing kernels of the $p$-norm RKBSs.
+With additional conditions, the generalized Mercer kernels can become the reproducing kernels of the $p$-norm RKBSs.
 The $p$-norm RKBSs for $1<p<\infty$ are uniformly convex and smooth; but the $1$-norm RKBSs and the $\infty$-norm RKBSs are not reflexive.
-The main idea of the $p$-norm RKBSs is that the expansion terms of the generalized Mercer kernels are viewed the Schauder bases and the biorthogonal systems of the $p$-norm RKBSs (see Theorems~\ref{t:RKBS-MercerKer-p}, \ref{t:RKBS-MercerKer-1}, and~\ref{t:RKBS-MercerKer-infty}).
+The main idea of the $p$-norm RKBSs is that the expansion terms of the generalized Mercer kernels are viewed as the Schauder bases and the biorthogonal systems of the $p$-norm RKBSs (see Theorems~\ref{t:RKBS-MercerKer-p}, \ref{t:RKBS-MercerKer-1}, and~\ref{t:RKBS-MercerKer-infty}).
 The techniques of their proofs are to verify that the $p$-norm RKBSs have the same geometrical structures of the standard $p$-norm spaces of countable sequences by the associated isometrical isomorphisms.
-This means that we can transfer the kernel bases into the Schauder bases of the $p$-norm RKBSs.
-The advantage of these constructions is that we can deal with the reproducing properties in a fundamental way.
-Moreover, the imbedding and compactness of the $p$-norm RKBSs can be checked by the expansion terms of the generalized Mercer kernels.
+This means that we transfer the kernel bases into the Schauder bases of the $p$-norm RKBSs.
+The advantage of these constructions is that we deal with the reproducing properties in a fundamental way.
+Moreover, the imbedding, compactness, and universal approximation of the $p$-norm RKBSs can be checked by the expansion terms of the generalized Mercer kernels.

-The positive definite kernels defined on the compact spaces are the typical cases of the generalized Mercer kernels because these positive definite kernels can be expanded by their eigenvalues and eigenfunctions.
-Chapter~\ref{char-PDK} shows that the $p$-norm RKBSs of many well-known positive definite kernels are also well-defined such as min kernels, Gaussian kernels, and power series kernels.
+The positive definite kernels defined on the compact Hausdorff spaces are the special cases of the generalized Mercer kernels because these positive definite kernels can be expanded by their eigenvalues and eigenfunctions.
+Chapter~\ref{char-PDK} shows that the $p$-norm RKBSs of many well-known positive definite kernels, such as min kernels, Gaussian kernels, and power series kernels, are also well-defined.